holyjak/blog.jakubholy.net/content/posts/2019-03-01--design-in-java-vs-fp.md

 Let's look at the problem at hand and what would be the more "natural" way of solving it in Java/OOP and Clojure/FP.

+_NOTE: I use Java and Groovy interchangeably because they are fundamentally the same; what I say about the one applies also ± to the other._

 ### The problem

 The problem to solve is the validation and correction of the billing cycle length of our customer organizations.
 The process is as follows: